akashlevy/Yaklient/README.md

 - [requests](https://github.com/kennethreitz/requests)
 - [requests-oauthlib](https://github.com/requests/requests-oauthlib)

-### Things you can and should do with this library:
+### Things you can and should do with this library
 - Do analytics on Yaks posted at any location in the world!
 - Change your basecamp!
 - Post/read Yaks anywhere in the world!
 - Port this library to another programming language and make a Yik Yak clone!

-### Things you could but shouldn't do with this library:
+### Things you could but shouldn't do with this library
 - Create a bunch of users (a Yakarmy) and take over Yik Yak (upvote your own Yaks to the top, downvote others' Yaks to oblivion, etc.)
 - Spam Yik Yak